engin100/980/project/project.md

 Test all aspects of the system (rocket and sensor board), showing that both operate as expected.
 Specifically, tests include:

 1. Bench test - validate that the system works while sitting on the workbench and that all sensors are calibrated.
 Data plots must indicate passing of this test.
 Video should show the LEDs indicating when the sensor package is waiting for the time delay and when it is taking data.
+Video should also highlight the buzzer going off at an appropriate time.

 2. Pendulum test - attach the sensor board (with battery) to different lengths of strings.
 Take data while the sensor board swings back and forth.
 Show that the measured 3D acceleration can be used in a way to provide the angle and velocity of the sensor board as it swings.
 Show that the period of the pendulum is as expected from an analytic solution.
 If your team is focusing on simulations, you should have a simulation of the pendulum that shows that you are getting consistent results between the measurements and the simulations.